5 common causes of car accidents

 This is probably the most common source of accidents.
 Failing to pay proper attention while driving.
 Whether it’s failing to stop and a stop sign, failing to yield to oncoming traffic when turning left, or failing to notice stopped traffic in front of you, a simple lack of care can have devastating consequences.

 So there you have it, the five most common causes of car accidents.
-Contact me directly at the link below if you want to know more.
+Contact me directly if you want to know more.